ghoshnirmalya/Magnificient/README.md

 Magnificient
 ==========

 Magnificient is a versatile HTML5 responsive WordPress theme based on ZURB's Foundation.
-Magnificient is mostly suitable for a magazine layout website.
+Magnificient is a WordPress theme which you can use for your personal blogging website or a story website.
+Magnificient gives you a clean layout with minimal interface.

 Requirements
 ============